Solar radiation modification: Context

 Potential complementary responses to climate change: greenhouse gas emissions abatement, carbon dioxide removal, SRM, and adaptation.

 The interest in solar radiation modification (SRM) arises from ongoing global warming, increasing risks to both human and natural systems.

 In principle, achieving net-zero emissions through emissions reductions and carbon dioxide removal (CDR) could halt global warming.
 However, emissions reductions have consistently fallen short of targets, and large-scale CDR may not be feasible.
 The 2024 UN Environment Programme (UNEP) Emissions Gap Report said that current policies would likely lead to 3.1 °C global warming country's commitments and pledges to reduce emissions would likely lead to 1.9 °C warming.

 SRM aims to increase Earth's brightness (albedo) by modifying the atmosphere or surface to reflect more sunlight.
-A 1% increase in planetary albedo could reduce radiative forcing by 2.35 W/m², offsetting most of the warming from current greenhouse gas concentrations.
+A 1% increase in planetary albedo could reduce radiative forcing by 2.35 W/m^{2}, offsetting most of the warming from current greenhouse gas concentrations.
 A 2% increase could counteract the warming effect of a doubling of atmospheric carbon dioxide.

 Unlike emissions reduction or CDR, SRM could reduce global temperatures within months of deployment.
 This rapid effect means SRM could help limit the worst climate impacts while emissions reductions and CDR are scaled up.
 However, SRM would not reduce atmospheric carbon dioxide concentrations, meaning that ocean acidification and other climate change effects would persist.

 The IPCC Sixth Assessment Report emphasizes that SRM is not a substitute for emissions reductions or CDR, stating: "There is high agreement in the literature that for addressing climate change risks, SRM cannot be the main policy response to climate change and is, at best, a supplement to achieving sustained net zero or net negative CO_{2} emission levels globally."

 Global dimming provides both evidence of SRM's potential efficacy and further urgency of human-caused climate change.
 Industrial processes have increased the quantity of aerosols in the troposphere, or lower atmosphere.
 This has cooled the planet, offsetting some global warming, caused by the aerosol's reflectivity (the basis for stratospheric aerosol injection) and by increasing' clouds' reflectivity (the basis for marine cloud brightening).
 As regulation has reduced tropospheric aerosols, global dimming has decreased and the planet has warmed at a faster rate.